mvoltz/freebasic-raylib5.6-dev/README.md

 # raylib-freebasic -> v5.5/5.6 (WIP) - DO NOT USE YET

+***DISCLAIMER***
+I am a "hobby" programmer.
+I only program for fun so if you're experienced in FreeBASIC or Raylib I welcome code critiques.
+Expect errors and you won't be disappointed.

 [FreeBasic](https://freebasic.net/) bindings for [raylib](https://github.com/raysan5/raylib)

 'raylib.bi' is coming along nicely.

+The examples will progress as my FB skills improve.
+There's just a few for now.

 'raygui.bi' is going to take some noodling - going from 3.x to 4.5.

 'raymath.bi' is not yet started.

+I will eventually test from Windows, but I don't own a Mac.
+Any help is appreciated there.

 Lib | Linux | Windows | Mac | BSD |
 --- | ----- | ------- | --- | --- |
 raylib.bi | untested | untested |  untested |  untested